+As all first-time mothers do, I learnt so much with my first baby.
+From the best way to bottle feed to learning the quickest way to change a nappy to knowing how old my baby should be before I put them in a shopping trolley (look on Best For Parents to find out!) – so when I got pregnant the second time, I was pretty confident.
 With my second baby, two years later, things were different.
 A rockstar home birth that was very empowering and I already had confidence as a mother.
 I thought I had to entertain my toddler 24/7, so I was out running around, doing every-day stuff very quickly.
 I remember my 80 some-year-old neighbour looking at me disapprovingly, “Woah, Be careful, mum.” she said (referring to the fact that I was walking around outside on day four).
 Inside, I rolled my eyes and thought, “Oh come on!
 Shove your old fuddy duddy advice up your butt!”

 Only looking back years later, I can see how the old timers were right… The long term negative impact of running around too quicky after the birth of my second daughter became apparent after some time.
 At 2 months, I suffered a bad case of mastitis.
 At 4 months, I caught the flu, the real flu, not just a cold, the flu where you feel like would rather be dead (yup, and try having the flu while you’re breastfeeding).
 And, around 6 months, I was grumpy, having mood swings and was getting really angry with my toddler.
 That year, I had my first two cavities in my entire adult life!
 Not to mention, I had on-going body aches and pains.
 I was run down, drained and depleted for a long time.
 Can I just say that having cavities is definitely not fun?
 It’s also relatively painful too and this is the last thing I needed on my mind.
 Speaking about cavities, it won’t be long before both my children will be required to have dental appointments, so I best start looking.
 My friend uses this Dentist in Santa Monica and she said that they are very good at being able to help treat children’s teeth which could be ideal, as my eldest never sits still.
 She also said they can treat cavities too which is a bonus for her.
 Even though my dentist is good, I may need to find one that is better suited for children.